 Pain and suffering is a part of life.
 If we are able to move through it, we can reach a higher level of humanity and empathy toward ourselves and others, as we offer guidance, strength and love.

 Just as my daughter, I am striving for balance and learning to walk in the beauty that is my life.

 The Universe Guides Us

 Recent global events are revealing truths that have always existed about disparities among and within us.
 Truths that continue to be denied, unheard and unchecked.
-We are exhibiting deeply engrained emotions, beliefs and realities that we’ve been either too preoccupied to confront or refused to acknowledge still exist.
+We are exhibiting deeply engrained emotions, beliefs and realities that we’ve been too preoccupied to confront or refuse to acknowledge still exist.
 History continues to repeat itself and we seem to be none the wiser.

 Balance alludes us.
 Hozho seems difficult to obtain.

 The responses and behavioral changes on the other side of these crises will be varied.
 Our mental state of mind during and after may largely depend on how we entered into all that is currently happening.

 If people were in a basic survival state of mind, living day to day, moment by moment, these crises may be business as usual.
 Being experienced in not knowing what your next day will bring, may be the best modus operandi.
 For those close to the edge, feeling voiceless and hopeless, these events may break them completely.

 There will be folks who strive for peaceful assistance from others.
 Those who lash out in anger, seek revenge and claim victimhood.
 And those who will wallow in self pity or fall off the radar, never to return.